Ages 9 months to 4 1/2 years, Andrews Hall, Room 210

 For the safety and well‐being of all children, staff, and volunteers, NO sick children will be admitted to the nursery.
 We ask that you keep your child at home if he or she has any of the following:

 - Sore throat or difficulty swallowing

 - Heavy nasal discharge indicative of infection

 - Contagious rash or infected skin patches

-- Contagious disease such as Conjunctivitis (Pink Eye), Chicken Pox, Measles, Mumps, Impetigo
+- Contagious disease such as COVID, Conjunctivitis (Pink Eye), Chicken Pox, Measles, Mumps, Impetigo